 IDHSNA YEAR-END Awards Program

 This awards program focuses on the Irish Draught and IDSH participation in a variety of performance fields.
 Be it at the amateur or international levels, the program is open to all members of the IDHSNA, whose competing horses are registered with the IDHSNA and it costs nothing to participate.
-2011 marks the ninth year of this successful program and we hope our "regulars" will join us again as well as new competitors.
+This successful program began in 2002 and we hope our "regulars" will join us again as well as new competitors.
 These rules and the form for reporting results can be downloaded and printed out from the Forms section.